 This week’s photo writing prompt courtesy of Sue Vincent’s fun #writephoto challenge is entitled “copper”.
 The goal – to write a story based on the autumnal photo below.
 I’m afraid to say my effort is yet another dark tale, at least it’s the right season (310 words).
 Be sure to check out the other great takes by clicking on the link above and if you haven’t already, why not have a go yourself.

 This is my take on Fandango’s Flash Fiction Challenge #33.
 The challenge, to write a piece of flash fiction based on the great photo below.
-My entry is a 300-word drama.
+My entry is a 377-word horror.
 Thanks to Fandango for organising a great prompt.
 Like the story?
 Don’t like the story!
-Either way, why not pop over and have a go yourself. (~350 words)
+Either way, why not pop over and have a go yourself.

 This week’s writing prompt courtesy of Carrot Ranch’s – Flash Fiction Challenge is to write a 99-word story (no more no less) that includes the “greatest gift“.
 When you sit and think about it, we have so many gifts.
 Some are not always obvious and some can appear to be more like curses.
 This may not seem like the greatest of them until you need it!